-When a child dies, families mourn and begin the long and difficult grief journey.
-The many different emotions experienced by bereaved families may include shock, disbelief, loneliness, depression, fear, anger, hopelessness, guilt and regret.
+When a child dies, families mourn and begin the long and very painful journey of grief.
+Many different emotions may be experienced by bereaved families that can include shock, disbelief, loneliness, depression, fear, panic, despair, anger, hopelessness, guilt, shame, and regret.
 These feelings are all a normal and natural part of the emotional reaction called “grief”.
 Feelings of grief may be overwhelmingly intense and each family member may process them differently.
-Some tend to keep feelings inside, while others are able to express their grief easily and openly.
+Some prefer to keep feelings inside, while others are able to express their grief openly and frequently.

-The Compassionate Friends is open to all families that have experienced the death of a child from any cause, at any age, from pre-birth through adulthood.
+The Compassionate Friends is available to all families free of charge that have experienced the death of a child from any cause, at any age.
 The term “member” is used loosely by TCF – there are no individual membership dues or fees of any kind.

 The Compassionate Friends is funded through donations by individuals, businesses, philanthropic organizations, and annual Chapter contributions.
 Additional support is provided by the TCF Foundation, established to accept larger donations in support of TCF, Inc. TCF is a 501(c)(3) nonprofit organization; all donations are tax-deductible.